 High debt-to-income ratio.
 If your existing debts outweigh your income, lenders may assume you can't take on more.
 This applies even if your business assets are solid.

 Incomplete business plan.
-A vague or unrealistic plan signals you haven't thought through your growth strategy.
+A vague or unrealistic plan indicates that you haven't thought through your growth strategy.
 This can be especially harmful for a startup without a proven financial history.

 Missing or outdated financial statements.
 Lenders need up-to-date tax returns, profit and loss statements, and balance sheets to assess your financial health.
-Incomplete documents are a common denial factor.
+Incomplete documents are a common reason for denial.

 Emotional and Practical Stressors of the Process